Saudi Arabian 'potential terrorist' nabbed at US-Mexico border; Ties to 'Yemeni subjects of interest, feds say

 ROCKETS FIRED TOWARD US EMBASSY IN BAGHDAD; ONE SHOT DOWN, OTHER MISSES

-The man is allegedly from Saudia Arabia and "is linked to several Yemeni subjects of interest."
+The man is allegedly from Saudi Arabia and "is linked to several Yemeni subjects of interest."

 CLICK HERE TO GET THE FOX NEWS APP